 A Chef Just for You

 Have you ever wished you had a chef all to yourself — one who will cater the whims of picky eaters, exotic tastes and vegetarians at once?
 Perhaps you’re an entertainer at heart — yet the idea of doing the planning, shopping, preparing and cleanup proves daunting.
-In that case, there’s no need to visit restaurants on Kiawah Island at all because Kiawah Island private chefs offer a fix.
+In that case, there’s no need to visit restaurants on Kiawah Island at all because our Kiawah Island private chef offers the fix.

-Our go-to for a night in is Bobby Trigg, who can be reached at 609-659-2469.
-A cookbook author and former restaurant owner who has cooked for prestigious settings like the James Beard House and presidential dinners, an evening with Chef Bobby guarantees delectable eats and at-home family fun.
+When you make your reservation, you’ll have the opportunity to arrange for our chef to cook for your friends and family.
+He is a cookbook author and former restaurant owner who has cooked for prestigious settings and presidential dinners.
+An evening with our Chef guarantees delectable eats and at-home family fun.

 Makings of Great DYI Meals